-Another perspective argues in favour of the social, spatial, macroeconomic, and environmental effects of uncontrolled growth in the construction sector (Balaban, 2012; Ilhan and Yobas, 2019).
+Another perspective is in favour of the social, spatial, macroeconomic and environmental effects of uncontrolled growth in the construction sector (e.g., Balaban, 2012; Ilhan and Yobas, 2019).
 These discussions aim to prevent the excessive allocation of limited economic resources to the construction sector, which could hinder genuine and sustainable economic growth (Drewer, 1980; Orhangazi and Yelden, 2021).
-Flyvbjerg (2008) highlights the adverse impacts of infrastructure projects that have excessive supply compared to economic demand.
-Nevertheless, only a few studies have explored the detrimental effects of unnecessary construction activities on an economy.
+Flyvbjerg (2008) highlighted the adverse impacts of excessive supply of infrastructure projects on economic demand.
+Nevertheless, only a few studies have explored the detrimental economic effects of unnecessary construction activities.

-In the literature, different outcomes have been observed for different countries depending on their stage of development, macroeconomic fragility, and built environment.
-The primary objective of this paper is to delve deep into the intricate relationship between the construction sector and macroeconomic dynamics.
-By doing so, we aim to bridge the existing gaps in the literature, particularly regarding the potential benefits and pitfalls of a construction-oriented economy.
-Turkey, with its unique economic trajectory and the pivotal role the construction sector has played in its development, offers a compelling case study.
-The nation's construction sector has witnessed significant fluctuations affected by various economic, political, and environmental factors.
-This makes Turkey an ideal candidate to explore the broader implications of a construction-centric economic approach.
+In prior literature, different outcomes of the relationship between macroeconomic fragility and the built environment have been observed in different countries depending on their stage of development.
+The primary objective of this study was to delve into the intricate relationship between the construction sector and macroeconomic dynamics.
+By doing so, we aimed to bridge the existing gaps in the literature, particularly regarding the potential benefits and pitfalls of a construction-oriented economy.
+Turkey has a unique economic trajectory and the construction sector has played a pivotal role in its development; thus, it offers a compelling case study.
+As the nation's construction sector has witnessed significant fluctuations affected by various economic, political and environmental factors, Turkey makes an ideal candidate to explore the broader implications of a construction-oriented economic approach.

 The Turkish construction sector has experienced significant fluctuations due to various economic and political changes in the country since the late 1990s.
-The intertwined dynamics of high inflation, rising public debt, seismic vulnerability, and economic crises have created a pivotal turning point for Turkey's construction sector.
-Recognising the need for a holistic reform, the government adopted a policy to strengthen building standards and prioritise the development of strategic infrastructure.
-These initiatives aimed not only to improve safety, efficiency, and resilience but also to stimulate economic growth while prudent economic measures further facilitated the sector's revival.
+The intertwined dynamics of high inflation, rising public debt, seismic vulnerability and economic crises have created a pivotal turning point for Turkey's construction sector.
+Recognising the need for holistic reform, the government adopted a policy to strengthen building standards and prioritise the development of strategic infrastructure.
+This initiative aimed not only to improve safety, efficiency and resilience but also to stimulate economic growth while prudent economic measures further facilitated the sector's revival.
 The 2001 financial crisis led to economic stabilisation measures, which indirectly benefitted the construction sector by facilitating access to credit and creating a favourable investment environment.
-Between 2002 and 2007, economic reforms helped Turkey's economy recover, thereby driving rapid expansion in the construction sector.
+Between 2002 and 2007, economic reforms helped Turkey's economy recover by driving rapid expansion in the construction sector.
 Government-backed housing projects and large-scale infrastructure investments further fuelled this growth.
 In addition, urban transformation initiatives became increasingly prominent, thereby stimulating construction and attracting foreign investment in real estate.

-The global financial crisis of 2008-2009 adversely affected the Turkish economy and the construction sector.
-However, government measures such as a temporary reduction in the value-added tax on housing-mitigated the negative effects; infrastructure projects continued during this period, albeit with delays.
-Turkey's initial recovery was driven by domestic consumption and investment, with moderate growth in the construction sector.
-However, challenges like high inflation, political instability, and concerns over housing bubbles emerged.
-Further, although mega-projects and urban transformation persisted, concerns regarding resource misallocation, environmental degradation, and social displacement arose.
+The global financial crisis from 2008 to 2009 adversely affected the Turkish economy and the construction sector.
+However, government measures, such as a temporary reduction in the value-added tax on housing, mitigated the negative effects.
+Infrastructure projects continued during this period, albeit with delays.

+In general, Turkey's initial recovery was driven by domestic consumption and investment, with moderate growth in the construction sector.
+However, challenges like high inflation, political instability and concerns over housing bubbles emerged.
+Although mega-projects and urban transformation persisted, concerns regarding resource misallocation, environmental degradation and social displacement arose.

-The 2018 currency crisis-characterised by the depreciation of the lira, high inflation, and rising borrowing costs-affected the construction sector by increasing material costs and reducing investments.
+The 2018 currency crisis, characterised by the depreciation of the Turkish lira (TRY), high inflation and rising borrowing costs, increased material costs and reduced investments, thereby affecting the construction sector.
 The sector's vulnerability to macroeconomic shocks became evident as companies faced financial difficulties and the housing market slowed down.
-The COVID-19 pandemic further complicated the situation and led to a decline in construction activity and demand.
-The government implemented stimulus measures, such as low-interest housing loans and tax incentives, to support the construction sector.
+The COVID-19 pandemic further complicated the situation and led to a decline in construction activities and demands.
+Consequently, the government implemented stimulus measures, such as low-interest housing loans and tax incentives, to support the construction sector.
 Despite these efforts, the sector has not yet shown any signs of recovery, unlike the post-2001 and post-2008 crisis periods.